 Henry Street is Progressive.
 Since its founding in 1893 by Progressive reformer Lillian D. Wald, Henry Street has continuously met the needs of a community that has undergone a series of rapid changes.
 As the ethnic and cultural character of the neighborhood changed, the agency worked to improve the lives of the new arrivals.
 As the social and economic climate of the urban environment fluctuated, Henry Street adapted its methods to address new difficulties of modern life.

 Henry Street is Innovative.
-For over 118 years, Henry Street has consistently been on the cutting edge of its field.
+Since 1893, Henry Street has consistently been on the cutting edge of its field.
 As an institution, Henry Street stands for a willingness to try new things, to take on the hardest problems and address them head on.
 Many Henry Street programs and initiatives are the first of their kind and are recognized and replicated around the globe.

 Henry Street is Successful.
 Every year, Henry Street makes an impact on the lives of tens of thousands of families.
 The agency has a reputation for delivering quality services and for equipping its clients with the tools to succeed in real life situations.
 To generations of alumni, the name “Henry Street” invokes memories that are dear and deeply personal.
 Wherever they may roam, these children will always have a home on Henry Street.